Toloka/docs/en/glossary.md

 #### Review task responses manually {#assignment-review}

 A [pool](#pool) setting that allows you to manually check [responses](#response) from Tolokers.
 You can either accept correct responses or reject poorly completed tasks and not pay for them.

-#### Reward {#reward}

-Extra payment that you can give to Tolokers for completing tasks well.
-It improves motivation and encourages Tolokers to approach your tasks with care.
-You can give rewards to one or more Tolokers (in addition to payment for [completed tasks](#completed-tasks)).
-The reward amount can be from \$0.01 to \$100 per Toloker per time.

 ### S